hamana21/MAD2023_Team4/README.md

 Stage 2: App Features
 Each member to implement one new feature**

-Other features to consider in Stage 2 (NOT FINALISED) -
+Other features to implemented in Stage 2 -
-1. Edit questions from admin
+1. Added Firebase Database, Firebase Cloud Messaging, Alarm Page, Change UI for Login & Sign Up Page, Logout Button.
+(Marcus)
-2. Synchronous tests - i.e multiple people to take the same mock paper at the same time.
+2. Added fragments into homepage to navigate to Home, About, Contact.
+Changed home page background and border colours.
+(Iman)
-3. Progression of user - i.e. records of the current user against topics over time.
+3. Added timer to test papers, added more test papers, added the timer to change to red when hit the 10 second marks, will show correct answers and wrong answers, added high score, added information on which question the user is on, score, subject, and primary level.
-4. Include a splash screen also - something like a welcome opening page
+4. Added videos page, FireBase videos, Contact Page.

 MAD concepts applied: RecylerView, EventHandling (onClick, EventHandler, AlertDialog, SharedPreferences for user data)